NorthernMan54/homebridge-HTTP-IRBlaster/README.md

 # configuration

-The configuration is very straight forward, you need just a Button name and the URL to control the blaster.
+The configuration is very straight forward, you need just a Button name and the command to control the blaster.

 Example config.json containing the configuration for several of my devices, including my Panasonic SA-PM53 stereo, Fireplace and LG TV/Yamaha receiver.